conjoon/extjs-theme-material/README.md

 The following options can be configured to change colors of the application the theme is used in:

-- `modes.dark.name` - The display name of the `dark` theme mode
+- `modes.dark.name` - The display name of the `dark` theme mode.
-- `modes.dark.default` - If the theme mode should be used as default
+- `modes.dark.default` - If the theme mode should be used as default.
-- `modes.dark.config` - Fashion Variables configuration.
-The variables have to be already existing
+- `modes.dark.config` - CSS Variables configuration.
+The variables have to be already existing in the theme itself.
   <br><br>
-- `modes.light.name` - The display name of the `light` theme mode
+- `modes.light.name` - The display name of the `light` theme mode.
-- `modes.light.default` - If the theme mode should be used as default
+- `modes.light.default` - If the theme mode should be used as default.
-- `modes.light.config` - Fashion Variables configuration.
-The variables have to be already existing
+- `modes.light.config` - CSS Variables configuration.
+The variables have to be already existing in the theme itself.

 _Example:_
 ```json